jhj0517/Whisper-WebUI/README.md

 2. After installation, run the `start-webui.bat`.
 (It will automatically download the model if it is not already installed.)
 3. Open your web browser and go to `http://localhost:7860`

+( If you're running another Web-UI, it will be hosted on a different port , such as `localhost:7861`, `localhost:7862`, and so on )

 # Available models

 The WebUI uses the Open AI Whisper model